-Task # Description Target Completion Date TASK 34 The Jurisdiction will identify/contract with designee to implement education and outreach requirements.
-12/31/2023 TASK 35 The Jurisdiction will send flyer/brochure/letter annually to all commercial edible food generators with the following: (A) Information about the Jurisdiction's edible food recovery program established pursuant to Section 18991.1.
+Task # Description Target Completion Date TASK 34 The Jurisdiction will send flyer/brochure/letter annually to all commercial edible food generators with the following: (A) Information about the Jurisdiction's edible food recovery program established pursuant to Section 18991.1.
 (B) Information about the commercial edible food generator requirements specified in Article 10 of Chapter 12 of the Regulations.
-(C) Information about food recovery organizations and food recovery services operating within the Jurisdiction, and 12/31/2023 where a list of those food recovery organizations and food recovery services can be found.
+(C) Information about food recovery organizations and food recovery services operating within the Jurisdiction, 6/9/2023 and where a list of those food recovery organizations and food recovery services can be found.
 (D) Information about actions that commercial edible food generators can take to prevent the creation of food waste.
-TASK 36 The Jurisdiction will include edible food recovery information in various organic waste recovery education and outreach utilized by the Jurisdiction: Electronic (such as email, e-newsletter).
+TASK 35 The Jurisdiction will include edible food recovery information in various organic waste recovery education and outreach utilized by the Jurisdiction: Electronic (such as email, e-newsletter).
 Print (such as flyer/brochure/letter).
 Direct Contact (such as annual site visit).
-12/31/2023
+3/1/2024